 Expand Your Online Presence by Writing Good Content

-If you are not in the world of online marketing, you may not have noticed (then again you may have) that the web is on fire as a result of Google’s latest algorithm change.
-That’s because of changes Google made last week to combat what it calls ‘black-hat’ optimization tactics – tactics such as ‘key word stuffing‘, ‘content spinning‘, and ‘spammy web practices’ (‘linkspam‘).
+If you are not in the world of online marketing, you may not have noticed (then again you may have) that Google continues to target what it considers “low quality” content.
+For a while now, Google has targeted what it calls ‘black-hat’ optimization tactics – tactics such as ‘keyword stuffing‘, ‘content spinning‘, and ‘spammy web practices’ (‘linkspam‘).
 I won’t sidetrack you with what all of those terms mean, but the short story is that Google’s web is becoming more and more about what they view as quality content.
-As a lawyer or legal marketer, you shouldn’t have been affected by many of Google’s penalties (if you were, you need to correct those backlinks fast), but the change places a renewed emphasis and competition on what you should have been doing all along – creating and distributing good content.
-According to Google, as of last week, you need content to rank withing Google’s search results.
-But if you are a lawyer or legal marketer, you knew that all along, right?
+As a lawyer or legal marketer, you shouldn’t have intentionally affected by Google’s EAT, EEAT, or Quality Guidelines for content, but the continued pressure from Google places an emphasis and competition on what you should have been doing all along – creating and distributing good content that is on-topic, unique, and of a certain length.

-Last week was the first time Google went into detail about the penalties it was assigning to websites who took part in what it thought of as deceptive online marketing.
-The truth is that Google’s emphasis on what it calls ‘quality content’ started last May with the first round of Panda updates.
-You can read more about the science below, but as of that update (which Google nicknamed “Panda”), its algorithms shifted to place an emphasis on providing “quality content” and a negative weight to less-trusted web content optimized by ‘web-spam’ means.
+The truth is that Google’s emphasis on what it calls ‘quality content’ started last years ago with the first round of Panda updates.
+You can read more about the science below, but as of that update (which Google itself nicknamed “Panda”), its algorithms shifted to place an emphasis on providing “quality content” and a negative weight to less-trusted web content optimized by ‘web-spam’ means.
 The writing has been on the wall since then, and last week the sky seems to have fallen for online marketers who were working the system without content to back them up.

 Think of two websites on each end of the spectrum – one is the New York Times and the other is someone’s personal blog.
 The NYT is publishing articles every few minutes that are being shared and read by people on websites all over the world.
 The personal blog contains editorial content that is published once a week.
 Because people are viewing and sharing many NYT articles in quick sequence, you could naturally think that articles which are hosted on the NYT website are inherently more useful to people than content that is hosted by the blog.
 Before last week, if the writer of the blog was SEO savvy, they could have had their content listed above NYT’s for certain search terms.
 Google’s algorithm is now set up so that it devotes its content finding resources to crawling sites that publish often (like the NYT) every couple seconds and sites like personal blogs once a week or every few days, depending on the popularity.
 Google calls these often-shared, often-read, often-crawled sites “authorities”.